arendsee/rhmmer/README.md

 What `rhmmer` may do in the future

- * provide simple wrappers for calling some of the HMMER functions (although, if you are doing anything high-throughput, it might be easier to use a shellscript on a cluster)
+ * provide simple wrappers for calling some of the HMMER functions

  * parse metadata from the comments in HMMER output files